 Our Focus ….

-The main functions of the Center, closely linked to the College of Behavioral and Social Sciences, but working with faculty in other colleges (most notably the Colleges of Humanities and Fine Arts, the College of Science, and the School of Public Policy), academic departments, programs, and institutes are:
+The main functions of the Center, closely linked to the College of Behavioral and Social Sciences, but working with faculty in other colleges, academic departments, programs, and institutes are:

-- engage the public in heritage as a source of both identity and economic development; and
+- engage the public in heritage as a source of both identity and economic development.

 Teaching and Training:

-- develop new undergraduate and graduate courses and seminars on public communication, community heritage planning, heritage education, management, and international heritage policy;
+- support undergraduate and graduate courses and seminars on public communication, community heritage planning, heritage education, management, and international heritage policy;

-- provide opportunities for practical field work experience and academic research by both graduate students and undergraduates; and
+- provide opportunities for practical field work experience and academic research by graduate and undergraduate students; and

 - provide opportunities for funding for students while on campus and position them for a wide variety of careers in heritage, both in the U.S. and abroad.

-- outreach to local communities of the Commonwealth and the development of international cooperation and outreach (e.g., international universities and organizations, and governmental and non-governmental organizations).
+- develop international cooperation and outreach with international universities and organizations, and governmental and non-governmental organizations.